hypermodules/dti/README.md

 `electron`/`electron-prebuilt` installs developer tools in a shared preference folder.
 As a result, devtools are shared between different development projects on your system.
 Project local dependencies are generally preferable but electron happens to just work this way.

+#### Why didn't it work?

+Make sure you quit out of any running processes of electron/electron-prebuilt.
+Sometimes the install silently fails if these are running.

 ### See also

 - [electron-devtools-installer](https://www.npmjs.com/package/electron-devtools-installer)